Project to give Mumbai a Bollywood mural makeover

 The mural from Anarkali, a 1953 film about a doomed love affair between the prince and a commoner, is just the first of many the pair, and their Bollywood Art Project, hope to create all over the city.

-“Mumbai is the home of Bollywood, but it has no Bollywood flavour,” said Ranjit Dahiya, who started the project with his friend, Tony Peter.
+“Mumbai is the home of Bollywood, but it has no Bollywood flavor,” said Ranjit Dahiya, who started the project with his friend, Tony Peter.
 “We wanted to change that.”

 “But they had no problem at all,” Dahiya told Reuters.
 “They happily handed over their wall to us for fourteen days and let us paint.”